0xN7y/Sqlexplore/README.md

 # Sqlexplore

-## Helpfull program i created that used to explore and edit mysqldb;
+## Helpfull program used to explore and edit mysqldb;

 ![Screenshot](login.png)